rzn-example-classroom/tutorial/README.md

 From an instructor perspective, GitHub classroom makes distributing, monitoring, collecting, and grading programming assignments much easier.
 By creating a template repository for an assignment, you can create a link that will allow each student to clone this repository, work on a private version of it, and turn it in when complete.
 Depending on the assignment, testing and grading can even be partially or fully automated.
 Furthermore, applying for education benefits allows students to use GitHub Codespaces (which provides online development environments for assignments).
 Overall, leveraging an environment designed for code makes managing computer science or engineering assignments far smoother.

 ### Note about these instructions
 The student instructions are designed to correspond directly to the results of the these instructions.
-If you change something here, you will likely need to update the information you provide your students.
+If you change something here, you may need to update the information you provide your students.

 ### Your GitHub Account
 If you do not already have an existing GitHub account, you will first need to [sign up](https://github.com/signup) for one.
 Even if you have an existing professional account, if you intend to use GitHub classroom for more than one class or for more than one semester, you may want to create a new account since having a separate organization is strongly recommended for each class and for each semester each class is offered.
 If you have existing organizations, your account may become crowded.

 ### Creating a GitHub Organization
 #### Note about organizations
 It is strongly recommended to create a separate GitHub Organization for each class and for each semester the class is offered.
 This makes it far easier to keep track of which assignments belong to which class, and to better manage student assignments, as there will be a repository added to the organization for *each* student for *each* assignment.
 More importantly, because TAs must be added as an administrator to the organization that they are to assist with, therefore academic issues can arise if the TA is added as an admin to an organization containing a class and assignments they have not yet taken.
 However, multiple class sections of the same class during the same semester should be grouped together unless you have a good reason not to do so.

-Furthermore, it is also advisable to create a "template" organization holding the latest version of class files and assignments which you can copy or fork to create a new semester's classroom organization.
+It is also strongly recommended to first create a "main" or "template" organization holding the latest version of class files and assignments which you can then copy or fork to create a new semester's classroom organization.
+If you choose to start with a semester-specific organization, skip the "Copying repositories from a 'main' or 'template' organization" section for now.

 #### Steps
 1. Go to [github.com/settings/organizations](https://github.com/settings/organizations).